dice-group/GATES/README.md

 ## Dataset

 On this experiment, [ESBM benchmark v.1.2](https://github.com/nju-websoft/ESBM/tree/master/v1.2) is used as dataset to train and test the GATES model.
-It consist of 175 entities related to 150 entities from DBpedia and 25 entities from LinkedMDB.
+It consists of 175 entities related to 150 entities from DBpedia and 25 entities from LinkedMDB.